-In Brazil, the environmental impact assessment is a requirement for the environmental licensing of projects, and the delimitation of the AoI is regulated by CONAMA Resolution No. 01 of 1986.
-The AoI is typically divided into three according to the extent of the impacts: the Directly Affected Area, the Area of Direct Influence, and the Area of Indirect Influence.
-The Directly Affected Area corresponds to the area where the implementation, operation, and closure activities of a given project occur and directly interfere with the environment.
-The Area of Direct Influence, which encompasses the Directly Affected Area, is where direct project impacts are observed, and the delimitation must be based on the characteristics of the surrounding environmental components.
-Finally, the Area of Indirect Influence includes both the Directly Affected Area and Area of Direct Influence and represents the area where indirect impacts of the project can potentially occur due to changes in adjacent regions (IBAMA, 2006).
+In Brazil, the Environmental Impact Assessment is a mandatory requirement for the environmental licensing of projects, with the delimitation of the AoI governed by CONAMA Resolution No. 01 of 1986.
+The AoI is typically divided into three according to the extent of the potential impacts: the Directly Affected Area, the Area of Direct Influence, and the Area of Indirect Influence.
+The Directly Affected Area refers to the area where project activities, such as implementation, operation, and closure, occur and directly interact with the environment.
+The Area of Direct Influence, which includes the Directly Affected Area, is defined as the area where project impacts are observed, and the delimitation must be based on the characteristics of the surrounding environmental components.
+The Area of Indirect Influence includes both the Directly Affected Area and Area of Direct Influence and represents the area where indirect impacts of the project can potentially occur due to changes in adjacent regions (IBAMA, 2006).

-The documentary review primarily focused on the Environmental Impact Statement (EIS) presented in 2004 to understand how the AoI was initially delineated.
+The document review primarily focused on the Environmental Impact Statement (EIS) presented in 2004 to understand how the AoI was initially delineated.
 In addition, annual monitoring reports submitted to the environmental agency from 2016 to 2023 were analyzed to gather information on the sampling grid and results related to biodiversity.
 This information has been organized through GIS-based maps to support discussions about AoI.